nraval1729/value_investing_tool/README.md

 You would need to install it before running the script (should you require to run it).
 Also, all python scripts are written for 2.7, don't run it using python3 please.

+Try it out on the web here: https://valueinvestingtool.herokuapp.com/